chrisjsewell/ipypublish/README.md

 ## Workflow

 1. Create a notebook with some content!
-2. optionally create a .bib file and logo image
+2. optionally create a .bib file and external images
 3. Adjust the notebook and cell metadata.
-4. Clone the ipypublish [GitHub repository](https://github.com/chrisjsewell/ipypublish) and run the nbpublish.py script for either the specific notebook, or a folder containing multiple notebooks.
+4. install ipypublish and run the `nbpublish` for either the specific notebook, or a folder containing multiple notebooks.
 5. A converted folder will be created, into which final .tex .pdf and _viewpdf.html files will be output, named by the notebook or folder input

 The default latex template outputs all markdown cells (unless tagged latex_ignore), and then only code and output cells with [latex metadata tags](#latex-metadata-tags).